wordswords/dotfiles/README.md

 * Install latest version of Oh-my-ZSH and set your default shell to ZSH
 * Install Joplin the command-line open source Evernote replacement, and secure it with encryption, and download all my notes (presuming you are me).
-* Ask if you want to install my usual apps - Morgen: a paid multiplatform calendar app that I use with Google Calendar and Spotify.
+* Ask if you want to install my usual apps - https://Morgen.so : a paid multiplatform calendar app that I use with Google Calendar and Spotify.
 These are delivered via the snap installation process.
 * Ask if you want to install the excellent Golang JIRA CLI client which makes